 Students On Campus

-Why can’t this test be completed off-campus?
+Why can’t the weekly testing be completed off-campus?

 I recently tested positive for COVID-19.
 What should I do?